healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 Dishwasher-Safe: Yes

+The Presto skillet boasts a 0.16-inch (4 mm) thick cast aluminum pan, which offers superior durability compared to non-cast aluminum (+4).
+The added thickness of the pan promotes more even heat distribution and reduces the likelihood of deformation under heat.

+Our hand-measured capacity of the pan is 8.9 quarts, with an estimated usable volume of around 8 quarts (+1).
+It’s dishwasher-safe and features fixed handles but lacks a pouring spout (+3).

+The surface of the pan is textured similarly to a cast iron skillet, enhancing its visual appeal.
+However, its impact on cooking performance remains uncertain to us.

+The non-stick coating of the pan is Teflon, which is typically more budget-friendly than ceramic coating(+1).
+However, some individuals may worry about health concerns associated with Teflon, despite the modern formulations being free of PFOA.

 ### 8.0 - Lid

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/presto-electric-skillet-06852-lid-clu2c348x000ntf884k1beht5.jpg" alt="The tempered glass lid of the Presto Electric Skillet 06852 has a steam vent." width="300px" height="200px">